Lehigh-Coders-Community/CSE6cubed/TOPICS.md

 ![Tpoics](https://i.ibb.co/qRDcYXr/Topics-To-Be-Covered.png)

 ## Version Control

 - Git
 - Lifecycle Clone, Branch, Pull request, Squashing, cherry picking
-- Github VS BitBucket VS GitLab
+- GitHub VS BitBucket VS GitLab

 ## Testing

 - What is unit testing?
 - Why is it important?
 - What should and should not be tested?
 - Frameworks

 ## How Software Developers Work

 - Waterfall VS Agile
 - How Agile is implemented (Scrum, Kanban, etc.)

 ## Front End VS Backend

 High Level

 ### Frontend

 - HTML
 - CSS
 - Libraries